William Ellery Channing: As Theologian

 Notwithstanding his moderate position, Channing later became the primary spokesman and interpreter of Unitarianism, after sixteen years at Boston's Federal Street Church.
-He was invited to come south again to Maryland to preach the ordination sermon of the future noted educator and theologian Jared Sparks (1789–1866), the first minister (1819–1823) called to the newly organized congregation (1817) in Baltimore known as the First Independent Church of Baltimore (located at West Franklin and North Charles Streets, in a landmark two-year-old structure designed by noted French émigré architect J. Maximilian M. Godefroy), later known, after a merger with Second Universalist Church in 1935, as the First Unitarian Church of Baltimore (Unitarian and Universalist), which was forever after known as "The Baltimore Sermon".
-The sermon, or address, was given on Wednesday, May 5, 1819, and was entitled "Unitarian Christianity".
-In it, he explicated the distinctive tenets of the developing Unitarian movement, one of which was the rejection of the Trinity.
+He was invited to come south again to Maryland to preach the ordination sermon of the future noted educator and theologian Jared Sparks (1789–1866), the first minister (1819–1823) called to the newly organized congregation (1817) in Baltimore known as the First Independent Church of Baltimore (located at West Franklin and North Charles Streets, in a landmark two-year-old structure designed by noted French émigré architect J. Maximilian M. Godefroy), later known, after a merger with Second Universalist Church in 1935, as the First Unitarian Church of Baltimore (Unitarian and Universalist).

+The sermon, which has been referred to ever since as "The Baltimore Sermon", was entitled simply "Unitarian Christianity".
+In it, Channing explicated the distinctive tenets of the developing Unitarian movement, one of which was the rejection of the Trinity.
 Other important tenets were the belief in human goodness and the subjection of theological ideas to the light of reason.
-(The anniversary of the address is celebrated and observed annually by the Maryland churches of the Unitarian Universalist Association and its Joseph Priestley District as "Union Sunday", with occasional ecumenical guests from other Christian bodies.)
+(The anniversary of the address, which was given on Wednesday, May 5, 1819, is celebrated and observed annually by the Maryland churches of the Unitarian Universalist Association and its Joseph Priestley District as "Union Sunday", with occasional ecumenical guests from other Christian bodies.)
 Based on these sermons, writer and critic John Neal in his 1824–25 critical work American Writers called Channing one of the best preachers in the country.
 He said: "Such of his writings as have been published are remarkable for simplicity, clearness, and power."